SUSE & openSUSE

 Install Exaile

-To install Exaile, click this 1-click install for Exailefor Exaile Music player from Packman.
+To install Exaile, click this for Exaile Music player from Packman.
 This will download the YaST Meta Package file (YMP file) and lauch it with the YaST Package Manager.

 Click Next on the package selection window showing “Exaile Music Player” and description and click next again in the window showing summary of repositories and package selection.
 This will add the required repositories and download and install Exaile Music Player as well as the required dependencies.
 Once installed, click Finish.